mechatron10/HexaDB/README.md

 For more detailed information on the RDB file format and its encoding, refer to the [Redis RDB File Format documentation](https://rdb.fnordig.de/file_format.html).

+## Data Structures Implemented

+This Redis clone supports the following data structures:

+- **Key-Value Pairs**: The simplest and most commonly used data structure in Redis, key-value pairs allow for straightforward storage and retrieval of string data.
+Each key is unique and maps directly to a value, facilitating efficient data access

+- **Lists**: Redis lists are ordered collections of strings, implemented as linked lists.
+They support operations such as adding elements to the head or tail, trimming based on index ranges, and retrieving elements by their position.
+This makes them suitable for tasks like message queues and timelines.

+- **Streams**: Introduced in Redis 5.0, streams are an append-only data structure designed for handling high-throughput, real-time data feeds.
+They allow for the storage of multiple fields and string values with an automatic, time-based sequence at a single key, making them ideal for building message brokers and event sourcing solutions.

+By implementing these data structures, your Redis clone can efficiently handle a wide range of use cases, from simple caching mechanisms to complex real-time data processing tasks.
 ## Features
 Hexa DB is a feature-rich distributed key-value database with functionalities inspired by Redis.
 Below are the detailed features based on its architecture: